 Ray Tracing

 If there is something that needs to be talked about, it’s this.
-Although ray tracing isn’t a requirement for good GPU performance, it makes a clear difference by offering better and more realistic visuals.
+Although ray tracing isn’t a requirement for good GPU performance, it makes a clear difference by offering enhanced and more lifelike visuals.

 Technical explanations aside, ray tracing is a rendering technique that allows lighting to be presented more accurately by accounting for variables such as object materials and how lighting is reflected off them.